notd5a-alt/smpnote/README.md

 11 editor() { vim $1; }
 ```
 I like VIM so i use it by default but you can use `nano` or `emacs` or even GUI applications that can launch through the terminal like Visual Studio `code`.

+## MacOS
+I dont have a Mac so i cant test this really but if someone can please let me know if it works, or if it isnt

+## Windows Using WSL
+Works the same as the Linux section.
+Just clone repo, add to path and alias and you'll be able to use the script

+## Windows
+> Unknown for now

 ## Example usage
 ```sh